MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/ui/AuthForm/DeprecatedAuthForm/README.md

 ```
 ## Conclusion

-The **`DeprecatedLoginForm`** component serves as a legacy login interface, maintaining continuity for users during the transition to newer design standards.
+The **`DeprecatedAuthForm`** component serves as a legacy login interface, maintaining continuity for users during the transition to newer design standards.
 Its primary role is to provide a functional login experience using deprecated UI elements while ensuring essential authentication features are preserved.
 This component integrates classic UI components and manages form state with the `useLoginForm` hook, allowing for efficient handling of user inputs and authentication processes.
 Despite its outdated design, it remains a crucial part of the application for users who interact with legacy systems or require familiarity with previous interfaces.